 While I was looking through my old recipe files this past weekend, I found that black bean brownie recipe.
 I wasn’t following a low carb diet when I wrote the recipe so it needed to be tweaked a bit.
 I know that black soy beans are very similar to black beans without all the carbs so it was an easy substitution.

 I also switched out the agave sweetener to something low carb.
 Other than those changes, the recipe is the same as the original.
 Based on what I remember the higher carb batch tasting like, this low carb version is almost identical thanks to the sweetening power of stevia and erythritol.

-If you like a dense chocolate brownie, you will love this recipe for gluten free black soy bean brownies.
+If you like a dense chocolate brownie, you will love this recipe for low carb black bean brownies.
 It is a moist fudge brownie, not one that is more like cake.
 The instant coffee that is added to the mix really enhances the chocolate flavor.

 - 2 eggs